Tuesday, December 17, 2024

 Knox said Addison also had a problem with his son because his son dated the mother of Addison’s children.
 Knox dates her sister.

-There is a cavalier johnson for mayor sign in the front yard of the house.
+There is a Cavalier Johnson for mayor sign in the front yard of the house.

 Knox said he was baffled at how he survived the shooting, as were hospital personnel.